Burke-Lauenroth-Lab/workflow_guidelines/git_workflow.md

 See [pertinent developing code](README.md) protocols to maintain code integrity.

 A good rule of thumb is that other group members should know what you are working on at any given point in time.
 You should aim to document every significant change that will need to be done before the branch can be merged to master.
-Documentation should occur both within the code (both formal and notes), as well as within a Project if your code is a enhancement.
+Documentation should occur both within the code (both formal and notes), as well as within a Project if your code is an enhancement.

 ## 6. Stage and Commit Code <a name="6"/>